Dr. Tiffany Tang

 Dr. dana smart

-Born and raised in Guelph, Dr. Smart returned after eight years in Waterloo, drawn back by family and the easy mix of green space, arts, and familiar faces that make the city feel like home
+Born and raised in Guelph, Dr. Smart returned after eight years in Waterloo, drawn back by family, familiar faces, and the mix of green space, arts, and community that makes the city feel like home.

-She loves that optometry allows her to work with a diverse demographic.
-Dr. Smart is especially passionate about ocular disease management and takes pride in making patients feel listened to, never rushed.
-She also wants everyone to know that yes, almost everybody has a little astigmatism.
+She loves that optometry allows her to care for patients of all ages and backgrounds.
+Dr. Smart is especially passionate about ocular disease management and takes pride in making patients feel listened to, informed, and never rushed.
+She also wants everyone to know that yes, almost everybody has a little astigmatism

-Dr. Smart’s weekend must-haves include a walk with her rescue dog, Soda, at the Arboretum, and dinner with family.
+Dr. Smart’s ideal day includes a black coffee, a walk with her rescue dog, Soda, at the Arboretum, and dinner with family.
 She’s a fan of summer vibes at The Boathouse Tea Room, and winter nights at The Bookshelf.
 Also, if everyone shows up on time, her day is automatically 10/10.

 Dr. rachel bruns